nerdslab/arcade/README.md

 ---------
 This repository is designed to hold demonstration code for the ArCaDe pipeline.
 The three main folders (patch_extraction/, cell_detection/, and rate_estimation/) hold the scripts needed to perform each step.
 Figures produced by the demo scripts are located in their respected folders.

 The data utilized in this repo can be found at: https://drive.google.com/drive/folders/1p6NiX26l39gscg6nYFltlT1fZ7nwZqpG?usp=sharing.
-The data needs to be included into the path of your working envirnment.
+The data needs to be included into the path of your working environment.

 Requirements
 ---------